zohayer-mehtab/attentive-subtab-fraud-detection/README.md

 ### 1. Feature-Space Partitioning

-The 68-dimensional feature space is divided into K = 4 overlapping subsets of expected dimensionality d_s ≈ 17, with 50% overlap between consecutive subsets to preserve cross-feature relationships.
+The 7,325-dimensional feature space is divided into K = 4 overlapping subsets of d_s = 3,663 features each (roughly half the input width), taken with a stride of 1,831 so that consecutive subsets share 50% of their features.
+The last subset wraps around to the start of the vector, so every feature appears in exactly two subsets.
 K and the overlap fraction are held fixed across all experiments.

 ![Overlapping subset generation and swap-noise corruption](assets/subset_generation.png)

-**Figure 2.** The 46-feature input vector is arranged so that contiguous index ranges correspond to semantically related groups (identity/device, amount, spatial, temporal, obfuscated).
-K = 4 overlapping subsets are generated with a stride that preserves semantic contiguity, so every feature appears in at least one view.
+**Figure 2.** The input vector is arranged so that contiguous index ranges correspond to semantically related groups (identity/device, card, email-domain, and temporal-aggregate features).
+K = 4 overlapping subsets of d_s = 3,663 features each are generated with a stride of 1,831, so every feature falls in exactly two subsets (the last subset wraps around to the start of the vector).
 During pretraining, swap-noise (ρ = 0.2) replaces a fraction of entries in each subset with the same feature drawn from a different row in the batch — preserving marginal feature distributions while destroying joint structure, forcing each encoder to recover inter-feature dependencies rather than memorize values.

 ### 2. Subset-Specific Encoding + Self-Supervised Pretraining